colaberry/enterprise-data-readiness-ai-agents/chapter-01/chapter_1_complete.md

 Sarah's journey from 9-13 second responses to 1.8 seconds, from 40-60% accuracy to 85%+, from compliance failure to HIPAA exemplar required transforming all seven layers.
 This chapter shows you exactly how.

 > **Note for readers:** This chapter builds directly on Chapter 0's INPACT™ Framework.
-If you skipped Chapter 0, read it first—the six agent needs are the foundation for understanding why this architecture exists.
+If you skipped Chapter 0, read it first - the six agent needs are the foundation for understanding why this architecture exists.
 Sequential reading recommended.

 ---